• About

 How are pumpkin leaves used for cooking?

-In Nigeria, pumpkin leaves are called Ugu and are very commonly used in soups and main dishes.
+In some parts of the world, like Africa and India, it is not unusual to harvest pumpkin leaves for cooking.
+In Nigeria, pumpkin leaves are called Ugu, and they are very commonly used in soups and main dishes.
 They are used similarly in Indian cuisine.

 When cooked and prepared properly, pumpkin vine leaves are a smooth and creamy compliment to coconut based curries and peanut sauces.